mattmaynes2/aria/reports/final/6-Appendix/D-Development/2-Technology.md

 common denominator of browsers, a translation layer was used when building the client.
 This translation tool called **Babel** allows JavaScript to be written using the newest version of the EMCAScript specification, `es6`, and still function on browsers that only suppor the older version `es5`.
-It does this by transpilling all of the new JavaScript features into the old version equivalent ones.
+It does this by transpiling all of the new JavaScript features into the old version equivalent ones.

 Once the web client has been converted into browser executable code, it is then bundled into a